 Since the earliest times, Baptism has been administered to children, for it is a grace and a gift of God that does not presuppose any human merit; children are baptized in the faith of the Church.
 Entry into Christian life gives access to true freedom.
 CCC No. 1282

-At Our Lady and St Anne’s church, baptisms of babies and small children take place at 12.00 noon on the first Sunday of each month.
+At Our Lady and St Anne’s church, baptisms of babies and small children take place at 12.00 noon on an agreed Sunday.

 The Application for Baptism form should be self-explanatory, but here are a few guidelines: